brandonscript/bootstrap-brandy/README.md

 ## Troubleshooting

-### SASS is not installed
+### Sass is not installed

-If you try to run the project and don't have sass installed, you might get an error indicating as much.
+If you try to run the project and don't have Sass installed, you might get an error indicating as much.
 El Capitan has Ruby restrictions, so try:

 ```
 $ sudo gem install sass -n/usr/local/bin